 Disclaimer - The Monroe County Breastfeeding Collaborative is administered through the Monroe County WIC Program.
 WIC is an equal opportunity provider and employer.
 The views/businesses mentioned on the website are not necessarily endorsed by Monroe County government.

 Legal Disclaimer Regarding Online Lactation Assistance - The assistance that you receive via our website is not meant as a substitute for professional guidance from your local health care professional.
-Please seek help from your local health care professional or IBCLC (1 800 TELL YOU or email to ILCA@erols.com for a local referral to an IBCLC in your area) if you are experiencing problems with breastfeeding or if you have continuing concerns.
-You will also find local breastfeeding professionals from our Community Breastfeeding Resource page link.
-Information given can not be construed as medical advice.
+Please seek help from your local health care professional or IBCLC if you are experiencing problems with breastfeeding or if you have continuing concerns.
+Information obtained on this webpage can not be construed as medical advice.
 Please check with your health care provider when making decisions concerning lactation that may impact the health and well-being of you and/or your breastfeeding child.
-If you are concerned about your breastfeeding situation, or about your health or the health of your child, please call your health care provider immediately.